Pharmacy Residency Program

 Michelle Jakubovics (Friedman), Pharm.D., BCPS, BCGP

-Clinical Pharmacist, Internal Medicine, Wyckoff Heights Medical Center
+Clinical Pharmacist Specialist, Internal Medicine, Wyckoff Heights Medical Center

 Associate Professor of Pharmacy Practice, Touro College of Pharmacy